Operation#

 - gateway1.example.com:8080

-Starburst Gateway provides two API endpoints to indicate the current status of the server:
+Starburst Gateway provides two API endpoints to indicate server status.

-returns status code 200, indicating the server has completed initialization and is ready to serve requests.
-This means the initial connection to the database and the first round of health check on Starburst clusters are completed.
-Otherwise, status code 503 is returned.
+• /trino-gateway/readyz returns status code 200 when the server completes initialization and is ready to serve requests.
+This means that the database is connected and the first round of health checks is complete.
+If the server is not ready, the endpoint returns status code 503.